University life

 So, this article is intended to give guidance – for noticing that someone needs help, bringing up the subject of mental health and being a source of support afterwards.
 This is by no means a step-by-step guide because mental health is by no means a simple topic; your approach will be informed by, among other things, your relationship with your friend, the specific struggles they are dealing with, and your own feelings and circumstances.
 Nonetheless, by reading some strategies, you might get closer to finding the best approaches for you and your friend.

 First and foremost, you should make sure you look after your own mental health throughout the process of supporting someone else – this is in the interests of both of you.
-So, you may want to take a look at our advice on looking after yourself when looking out for a friend alongside this article.
+Our article on how to improve your mental health is worth a read.

 Read, watch and listen your way through Student Minds' guide to student mental health and well-being by registering here – for a pathway that provides information about mental health and services, advice for looking after yourself and others and helpful insights into the experiences of recent graduates.